ClementNerma/Rave/docs/books/hybrid.md

 let ptr2: *mut = fly_mut_ptr!(2);
 ```

-These macros create a new assignable entity (variable or constant) and return a reference to it so we can read and eventually write it.
+These flexs create a new assignable entity (variable or constant) and return a reference to it so we can read and eventually write it.

 ### Type compatibility